MatrixManAtYrService/mysqlslice/README.md

 This is a proof of concept / project template.
 The idea is that since general-purpose database sync tools don't know your data, they can't make sync optimizations that you can.
 This project syncs two databases

+If you're considering using this, you might want to first check [here](https://www.percona.com/doc/percona-toolkit/LATEST/pt-table-sync.html).
+If that tool will work for you, then you should use it instead.

 To run the sample:

     # you might need this for pymysql